- Trade-ups – decisions to redirect resources toward optimal uses that provide additional educational opportunities for students

 Q: What will happen to faculty and staff at a facility that is closing?
 OKCPS is committed to do everything we possibly can to protect the employment of all of our teammates.
 We will follow the rules outlined in each of our employee groups’ Collective Bargaining Agreements for each of our groups - Support, Teachers & Administrators - to reassign staff to available positions.
 The overarching goal is to provide the best team for every school across the district.

 On January 14, the Board voted to approve a resolution that outlines an early retirement incentive program for eligible District building administrations (ERIPA).
-As OKCPS moves forward with our Pathway to Greatness project, we know change is certain and we are pleased to bring forward this opportunity to honor and appreciate the service of our Principals and Assistant Principals while also working to avoid a Reduction In Force if at all possible.
-The ERIPA will be effective for 21 days beginning January 15, 2019 through February 5, 2019 for consideration by building administrators who are eligible to retire through the Oklahoma Teachers’ Retirement System (OTRS).
-The District is offering an incentive of $8,000 to principals and $5,000 to assistant principals to participate in the ERIPA.
+As OKCPS moves forward with our Pathway to Greatness project, we know change is certain, and we are pleased to bring forward this opportunity to honor and appreciate the service of our Principals and Assistant Principals while also working to avoid a Reduction In Force if at all possible.
+The ERIPA is available for consideration by building administrators who are eligible to retire through the Oklahoma Teachers’ Retirement System (OTRS).
+The District is offering an incentive of $8,000 to principals and $5,000 to assistant principals to participate in the ERIPA and will do so in a way that also increases the administrator’s retirement benefit.

 Volunteers & Partnerships